metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_user_v1alpha1_manifest.md

 Optional:

 - `no_password_required` (Boolean) Indicates a password is not required for this user.
 - `passwords` (Attributes List) Passwords used for this user.
-You can create up to two passwords for eachuser. (see [below for nested schema](#nestedatt--spec--passwords))
+You can create up to two passwords for each user. (see [below for nested schema](#nestedatt--spec--passwords))
 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--passwords"></a>
 ### Nested Schema for `spec.passwords`